rdpoor/mulib-vs-freertos/ReadMe.md

 ### Create the mu_rtc.c source code

-Launch MHC and add the RTC component with the following setings:
+Launch MHC and add the RTC component with the following settings:
 * Gnerate Frequenct Correction API [no]
 * RTC Operation Mode: 32-bit counter with single 32-bit compare
 * Enable Interrupts? [no]  (but we may in a future power aware version)